Affiliate links on Android Authority may earn us a commission. Learn more.

 Leaker Chun Bhai previously suggested that Samsung has made its own version of Apple’s Dynamic Island that will be included in One UI 7.
 The tipster also claims that Samsung has copied Apple’s Live Activities feature.
 We can see some of that in the video above.

 Samsung is also highlighting that you can use AI to transform a sketch into an incredible image.
-The Sketch to Image feature is already available on recent Galaxy devices, but One UI 7 will bring more options like 3D Cartoon, Sketch, and Watercolor.
+The Sketch to Image feature is already available on recent Galaxy devices, but One UI 7 brings more options like 3D Cartoon, Sketch, and Watercolor.
 Check it out in the official video below:

 The fine print mentions that Sketch to Image requires a network connection and a Samsung Account login.
 Editing an image will result in a resized image of up to 12MP, and a visible watermark will be added to it to indicate that it has been generated with AI.